srvr-au/bums/README.md

 - if UFW (firewall) installed you can allow openssh and enable the firewall
 - asks if you want to download and install msmtp-mta (a very lightweight mta) msmtp-mta is great for a server that wont be receiving emails, just generating them.
-Uses include : DNS server, Storage Server.
-Backup Storage.
-Database Server. etc
+Uses include : DNS server, Storage Server, Backup Storage, Database Server, Web Server where Port 25 is blocked, etc
-- if you choose no it will download install2.sh to install POSTFIX (and NGINX)
 - if you choose yes it will ask if you want to install sysstat, logwatch, rblCheck, sysstatReport, rebootCheck and configure unattended-upgrades to install security updates and email you
 - it will verify my scripts and configure everything else.
+- offers to download install2 so you can install Nginx and/or Postfix (if msmtp-mta is not installed).
 - Update system and reboot

 You now have a server ready for you to install DNS, Database, rsync etc

 ## What install2.sh does
 - Check you have run install1.sh
-- make sure msmtp-mta is NOT installed
+- if msmtp is installed you can install nginx else
-- Asks if you want to install just email server or email and web server.
+- Asks if you want to install just email server or email + web server.
-- Web Server option installs and configures Nginx and php-fpm.
+- Web Server option installs and configures Nginx, php-fpm, mariadb and sqlite.
 - Email Server option installs and configures Postfix, Dovecot, opendkim, SPF milter
 - spam filtering is done at SMTP, no spam tagging.
 - no anti-virus, users can install on their own device.